Building Your Investment Strategy

 Fiduciary duty is generally considered the highest legal duty one party can have to another.
 As a Registered Investment Advisor firm, we have a legal responsibility to always act in your best interests – and we take that responsibility very seriously.

-We apply a passive investment approach, tailoring your portfolio's level of risk (and its expected returns) according to your personal preferences, goals and circumstances.
+We apply an evidence based investment approach, tailoring your portfolio's level of risk (and its expected returns) according to your personal preferences, goals and circumstances.
 In addition to seeking broad global diversification according to the tenets of Modern Portfolio Theory, we assist with appropriate asset location between taxable versus tax-advantaged accounts.

 We apply these techniques for individual investor, retirement plan sponsor and institutional client relationships alike.